Athlon1600/nginx-rtmp-server/README.md

 ## Installation

-Download all the files first:
+Clone this repository:

 ```shell
 git clone https://github.com/Athlon1600/nginx-rtmp-server.git
 ```

-Next, you need docker.
+Next, you need Docker.

 **Windows**
-If you are testing this from your local windows computer, download Docker from here: https://docs.docker.com/docker-for-windows/install/
+If you are testing this from your local Windows computer, download Docker from here: https://docs.docker.com/docker-for-windows/install/

 **Linux**